LeoAnd00/CELLULAR/README.md

 ```

 ## Functionality
-The following functions have been included: <br>
+The following functions have been included:
 * Training function for the embedding space model.
 * Training function for the classifier model.
 * Predict function for generating an embedding space.